Visited in 2005, 2007, 2009 (2X) en 2010

 Just like many other Cycladic isles, also Tínos is best to be explored on foot.
 Tínos contains a wealth of marvellous hiking trails, especially in the centre of the island and in the southeast, but also around Kardianí and Pýrgos.
 Some parts of the ancient kalderímia are remarkably well preserved – for instance the stretch between Chóra and Ktikádos is incredibly intact.

-In spring 2008 a wonderful map of Tínos was published in the Anávasi-series.
+In spring 2008 a nice map of Tínos was published in the Anávasi-series.
 The actual map (scale: 1/25 000) presents a whole lot of hiking trails, while at the backside an entire network of trails is explained – with no less than 25 hiking trajectories.
 The combinations of trails are almost as numerous as on the island of Sífnos.
 Because Tínos is a fairly large island, the total length of the trails is probably more than 200 km!
+An updates edition was published in 2013 and in 2020.

-In the course of spring 2009 another map of Tinos appeared, now in the series of Skaï-maps: this map is also very detailed but a little less clear than the Anávasi-map.
-A few things are incomplete as well: the paths from Falatádos to Myrsíni or from Myrsíni to Manganári are not indicated on the map, and also the part Manganári – beach of Liváda is incorrect.
+In the course of spring 2009 another map of Tinos appeared, now in the series of Terrain Maps: this map is also very detailed but a little less clear than the Anávasi-map.

-We want to mention three very interesting websites:
+We want to mention hree other very interesting websites:

 - http://www.tinos-cyclades.com: interesting site (in French) by Christian FETIS, who lives on Tínos since 1987